elastic/crawler/README.md

 #### 1. Primary crawl

 Beginning with URLs included as `seed_urls`, the Crawler begins crawling web content.
-While crawling, each link it encounters will be added to the crawl queue, unless the link should be ignored due to configuration settings.
+While crawling, each link it encounters will be added to the crawl queue, unless the link should be ignored due to [crawl rules](./docs/features/CRAWL_RULES.md) or [crawler directives](./docs/features/CRAWLER_DIRECTIVES.md).

 The crawl results from visiting these webpages are added to a pool of results.
 These are indexed into Elasticsearch using the `_bulk` API once the pool reaches the configured threshold.